konekoya/Bible/README.md

 #TODOs
 - Scrollbar improvement on Reading mode - jQuery plugin, vanilla JS
-- Reading mode enhancement ideas
+- Reading mode enhancement ideas -- We should work on cancel button(x), it's kind of a distraction when reading mode is on.
 - Should have default chapter when opening the app
 - Change directories structure, I think we should have a src dir?
 - Add sourcemap, livereload(or browserSync) HTTP server(using Node.js?) and JS linting in gulp.js - follow along the Gulp tutorial and improve the development setup
 - Google font fallback if there's no Internet connection
 - Need to fix font awesome path problem with gulp, and move font awesome resources to production directory
 - Fix theme switch issue with Ordered list
-- Implement search functionality
+- Implement search functionality -- We should come up with something better like built in search feature in browsers
 - Remove read button and change the select to activate when user finish selecting
 - Better UI and how to select/change between chapters
 - Provide higher resolution favicon for Apple products like iPhone and MacBooks